BenWestgate/Bails/README.md

 ## Bitcoin Core on Tails

 Bitcoin Core and Tails are relied upon by millions to safeguard their online privacy and security, particularly in sensitive and high-risk situations.
-This repository provides a script to install Bitcoin Core on Tails and create a wallet backup.
+This repository provides a script to install Bitcoin Core on Tails and create a CipherStick backup.

 Bitcoin Core connects to the Bitcoin network to download and validate blocks and transactions, featuring a user-friendly interface and built-in wallet.
 - [Bitcoin Core :: About](https://bitcoincore.org/en/about/)